Freaknik: 1996 Olympics, backlash against Freaknic, and demise in 1999

+Under continued pressure, Atlanta Mayor Bill Campbell further cracked down on Freaknik in April 1997.
+A much larger police presence created tension and discomfort among the almost entirely black festival goers.
+Roadblocks were placed at freeway exits that led to Atlanta.
+The city posted nearly 300 "No Cruising Zone" signs and introduced one-way street measures.
+A commercial website, freaknik.com, drew 13 million pageviews in the lead-up to the event.
+1997's gathering was widely described as subdued, though it was marked by two significant incidents: the filmed beating and pepper-spraying of a local man, Timmie Sinclair, by police at a traffic barricade, which sparked civil rights protests; and serious disruption to a 10,000-person hardware industry convention, prompting threats to cancel future Atlanta events worth an estimated $18 million.

+After city leaders took these measures to curtail Freaknik's accessibility, its popularity faded.
+The event moved east from Atlanta to Memorial Drive in DeKalb County, Georgia.

+By 1998, negative media coverage had intensified, driven by reports of serious criminal incidents, including sexual assault, shootings, and more than 400 arrests during the event.
+Civic and business leaders formally called for its closure, citing public safety concerns and reputational damage to Atlanta.

+By 1999, despite moving to DeKalb County to avoid Atlanta police, attendance declined.
+The year's attendance dropped to approximately 50,000, a significant decrease from the more than 200,000 recorded at its peak.
+Law enforcement issued thousands of citations and made hundreds of arrests, reflecting a heavily policed environment.
+This combination of declining turnout, strict enforcement, and sustained opposition marked the end of Freaknik in its original form, with the 1999 event widely regarded as its final iteration.

-By 1999, despite moving to DeKalb County to avoid Atlanta police, attendance declined, which led to the official end.
-There were attempts after 1999 to officially revive Freaknik, but they were unsuccessful.
+There were attempts after 1999 to revive Freaknik, but they were unsuccessful.
 In April 2010, Atlanta officials said: "there are no permitted Freaknic-related events inside the city limits."
 Atlanta Mayor Kasim Reed also said that "he will be tough and even sue organizers of any Freaknic-related activities who violate city guidelines."

+2019 Reunion

-After 20 years, the last official Freaknik being in 1999, Atlanta-based promotion company After 9 Partners and Carlos Neal contracted Luther Campbell, Juvenile, Trina and others to spearhead a Freaknik themed concert in June 2019.
+After 20 years, the last official Freaknik being in 1999, Atlanta-based promotion company After 9 Partners and Carlos Neal contracted Luther Campbell, Juvenile, Trina and others to spearhead a Freaknik themed concert on a Saturday in June 2019.
 The 2019 Freaknik featured hip-hop and R&B music artists performing at the Cellairis Amphitheatre.
-Other activities were available throughout Atlanta, such as a community service event.
+Other activities were held in conjunction with the event such as a community service event.
 Many of the estimated 20,000 attendees were older adults who participated in the official Freakniks of the 80s and 90s.